 Different manufacturers will have different design styles for this product in a specialty shape window.
 One manufacturer will have only a bottom rail and clear clips holding the fabric at the top of the window.
 This option is preferred by those who do not want raised trim around their window frames.

 Another manufacturer builds a custom shutter frame, inserting the sheer fabric inside.
 You can choose to have the fabric vanes in an open or closed position.

 This is what the client who asked the above question decided to go with.

 A template is made for the manufacturer to ensure a picture-perfect fit.

-If you have a window that is not a standard size window and you would like to learn more about custom window coverings, call or email Nancy to find out what your options are.
+If you live in the Vancouver, BC area and have a window that is not a standard size window and you would like to learn more about custom window coverings, call or email Nancy to find out what your options are.

 Here are the links to the window covering manufacturers that I use:

 To view more window covering options, check out the Urban Aesthetics Hunter Douglas website